 You also want to make sure you keep plants away from sources of heat, like fireplaces, radiators, and even heating vents.
 Blasts of hot air can be just as bad for your plant as blasts of cold air.
 Keep your plants at a steady temperature between 65-75 degrees F (18 – 24 C) during the day, and above 50 degrees F (10 C) at night for the best plant living conditions.

-2. Reduce your watering
+2. Reduce your watering and use warm water for plants in winter

 Even though your plants are inside, the majority of houseplants go ‘dormant’ in the fall and winter months.
 Less light means less growth, and less growth means they need less water and fertilizer.
+This can also mean less feeding for your indoor plants in winter.

 Follow standard watering advice, and only water if the soil is dry an inch or two below the surface.
 You want to make sure your plants don’t stay sitting in water because that can lead to root rot, fungus, mold, and a host of other issues.
 If you see yellow leaves or moldy soil, then you’ll know you need to reduce your watering frequency.
+You may also want to use warm water for your plants in winter.
+Watering plants with warm water in winter is better as not only it helps the plants grow faster and larger, it will also keep them warm.

-Most houseplant owners will use a ‘once per week’ schedule for watering – and we recommend you keep this up for consistency sake and so that you don’t break the rhythm.
+Most houseplant owners will use a ‘once per week’ schedule for watering – and we recommend you keep this up for consistency’s sake and so that you don’t break the rhythm.
 But just reduce the amount of water you provide, by somewhere in the 25-50% range, on your weekly watering days.

 3. Increase your home’s humidity